Cghlewis/data-mgmt-ed-research-book/_book/10-data-tracking.md

 If we want to see a table with both student and teacher information, we can simply query our database (i.e., make a request) to create a new table.
 In some programs, this type of querying may be a simple point and click option, in other programs it may require someone to write some simple code that can then be used at any time by any user.

 Say, for example, we needed to pull a roster of students for each teacher.
-We could easily create and run a query, such as this one written in SQL (structured query language), that joins the student and teacher tables from Figure \@ref(fig:fig10-3) by `tch_id` and then pulls the relevant teacher and student information from both tables.
+We could easily create and run a query, such as this one written in SQL (Structured Query Language), that joins the student and teacher tables from Figure \@ref(fig:fig10-3) by `tch_id` and then pulls the relevant teacher and student information from both tables.

 `SELECT Teacher.t_l_name, Teacher.t_f_name, Student.s_l_name, Student.s_f_name,  Student.s_grade_level`
 `FROM Student LEFT JOIN Teacher ON Student.tch_id = Teacher.tch_id`